vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

     <img src="{filename}gimp-2-9-4-gegl-curtain.jpg" alt="GEGL preview curtain - original image by Aryeom Han" width='975' height='548' />
 </figure>

-## darktable as RAW processing plugin
+## darktable as RAW Processing Plug-in

 On **Linux**, GIMP is now capable of using [darktable](http://www.darktable.org/) for pre-processing raw images from DSLRs (Canon CR2, Nikon NEF etc.). darktable is an amazing project whose developers stick around at our IRC channel and even contribute to GIMP (most recently, they added reading various metadata from EXR files).